 Candidates for the M.Sc. degree must complete five graduate three-credit courses and successfully defend a Master’s thesis if they wish to follow the Thesis Option or seven graduate three-credit courses and a project if they prefer the Project Option.

-Upon acceptance as a Candidate to the M.Sc. program, the Candidate will be assigned an Academic Advisor who will advise the Candidate with respect to the degree requirements and assist with the Candidate’s selection of a Thesis or Project Supervisor.
-The checkpoints in the M.Sc. program are listed in the following table, along with both desirable and acceptable completion times, measured from entry into the program.
-Students also are required to submit a Progress Report on April 15 and August 15 of their first year of study.
+Upon acceptance to the M.Sc. program, the Candidate will meet with their thesis supervisor, who will advise them on the degree requirements and assist them in their course selection and research.
+The checkpoints in the M.Sc. program are listed in the following table, along with both expected and mandatory completion times, measured from entry into the program.
+Students also are required to submit a Progress Report each term on December 31 (Fall term) April 30 (Winter term) and August 31 (Summer term), until the completion of degree requirements.

 M.Sc.
 Program Checkpoints